angular/angular/aio/content/guide/architecture-components.md

 You define a component's view with its companion template.
 A template is a form of HTML that tells Angular how to render the component.

-Views are typically arranged hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
+Views are typically organized hierarchically, allowing you to modify or show and hide entire UI sections or pages as a unit.
 The template immediately associated with a component defines that component's *host view*.
 The component can also define a *view hierarchy*, which contains *embedded views*, hosted by other components.